Jaccaci, Augusto Floriano, b. 1857 d. 1930

 Collection Summary: The papers of art historican August Jaccaci measure 7.2 linear feet and date from 1889 to 1935, with the bulk of the material dating from 1904 to 1914.
 The collection documents Jaccaci's work as an art historian, writer, and editor, primarily during the period he researched, compiled, and published his book, "Noteworthy Paintings in Private American Collections."
 More than one-half of the collection consists of extensive correspondence to and from many notable artists, collectors, and art historians, including John La Farge, Kenyon Cox, Isabella Stewart Gardner, and Bernard Sickert concerning the research and publication of the book.
 The papers also house legal files, writings and notes, art collection research files, and photographs of artwork.

-Biographical/Historical Note: August Jaccaci (1856-1930) was a mural painter and writer. b.
-Fontainebleau, France, 1856; d.
-Neuf-De-Grasse, France, 1930; He and painter John La Farge were editors for what they hoped would be a multi-volume series to be called Noteworthy Paintings in Private Collections.
+Biographical/Historical Note: August Jaccaci (1856-1930) was a mural painter and writer. born Fontainebleau, France, 1856; died Neuf-De-Grasse, France, 1930; He and painter John La Farge were editors for what they hoped would be a multi-volume series to be called Noteworthy Paintings in Private Collections.
 The first volume was published in 1907, but with the untimely death of La Farge, Jaccaci abandoned the project.

 Papers were purchased from the Metropolitan Museum of Art, which had acquired them for director Francis Henry Taylor's research for Taste of Angels.